 How to Buy Bell Peppers

-When it comes to buying bell peppers, select firm and crisp bell peppers and feel dense.
+When it comes to buying bell peppers, select firm, crisp bell peppers that feel dense.
 You want to avoid any that are shriveled or have soft spots.
 Depending on the recipe you’re making, size and shape matter.
 For example, choose round, block-shaped peppers if you’re making a stuffed peppers recipe.

 What to Cook With Bell Peppers

-These veggie skewers are made with a variety of seasonal produce.
-They’re the perfect summer BBQ addition.
+Why We Love It: When bell peppers take center stage, you know you’re in for a treat.
+Plus, with a vitamin-packed vessel holding the dish together, you know you’re getting all the good stuff in one totally-addicting package.
 Any bell peppers will do (yellow, red, orange, and green).
-If you can find heirloom bell peppers at your local grocery store or farmers market, they are equal parts beautiful as they are packed with vitamin C.
+If you can find heirloom bell peppers at your local grocery store or farmer’s market, they are equal parts beautiful as they are packed with vitamin C. Soft, summery sweetness awaits.

 How to Buy Blueberries